ninoweg/oakd/README.md

 Pipeline: StereoCamera + IMU + YoloSpatialDetectionNetwork + ObjectTracker

-The main node uses Luxonis depthai_bridge wherever possible to pbulish IMU, RGB, DEPTH and SPATIAL DETECTION as ROS topics.
-It adds a timer based custom ROS msg and publisher for Tracklets.
+The main node uses Luxonis depthai_bridge wherever possible to publish IMU, RGB, DEPTH and SPATIAL DETECTION as ROS topics.
+It adds a custom ROS msg and publisher for Tracklets.

 ```
 roslaunch oakd oakd_node.launch